 Drawbacks of Maintaining a Cash Account for Pattern Day Trading

-While cash accounts offer several advantages, they also have some drawbacks.
-These include the T+2 rule for settling trades, which can limit your trading activity, and the inability to short sell stocks.
+While cash accounts offer several advantages, you still need to supervise your trading activity.
+Drawbacks include the T+2 rule for settling trades, which can limit your trading activity, and the inability to short sell stocks.

 The Limitation of Leverage in a Cash Account